FitzHawke/soxyn/README.md

-# My Personal NixOS Configurations
+# Soxyn - My NixOS configurations - *Stability Guarenteed or your Money Back*

 This repository contains my personal NixOS configurations, built using flakes.
 It provides a declarative and reproducible way to define and manage my system configuration.